Events for Kids

 Krewe of Little Rascals: Metairie

-Named after the fun-loving, mischievous kids from TV, the Krewe of Little Rascals is the longest running children’s Mardi Gas krewe in American.
+Named after the fun-loving, mischievous kids from TV, the Krewe of Little Rascals is the longest-running children’s Mardi Gas krewe in America.
 The parade begins at noon at the corner of Eldorado Street and Woodlawn Avenue.
 See the complete parade route.

 Family Gras: Metairie

 Celebrate Carnival season as a family with this free festival featuring music from national and local artists, food, and more!
-The celebration is held neutral grounds on Veterans Memorial Boulevard across from Lakeside Shopping Center in Metairie.
+The celebration is held on neutral grounds on Veterans Memorial Boulevard across from Lakeside Shopping Center in Metairie or on the grounds of Clearview Mall.

 Mardi Gras Parades: New Orleans